thoughtbot/ruby-science/book/solutions/replace_callback_with_method.md

 ### Uses

-* Removes callbacks which couple persistence logic with business logic.
+* Reduces coupling persistence logic with business logic.
 * Makes it easier to extract concerns from models.
 * Fixes bugs from accidentally triggered callbacks.
 * Fixes bugs from callbacks with side effects when transactions roll back.